- Annual FERPA Notice*

 What are my responsibilities regarding student records?

 All university employees are considered school officials and are required by law to maintain the confidentiality of student records.
 Any employee who maintains specific records is considered a record custodian.
 All staff or faculty who has access to, or is in receipt of, student information may not share it with others, even internal constituents, unless that individual is a university official and has a legitimate educational interest – which means they need the information to do their job as defined by the University.
 The release of any non-directory information about a student to any person outside the university community, with specific exceptions, or to any university personnel without a legitimate educational interest is illegal.
-At Northeast Ohio Medical University (NEOMED), the Registrar’s unit within Enrollment Services is considered the official custodian for student academic records, and Student Affairs is responsible for student health records (immunizations, drug tests, health insurance, etc.).
+At Northeast Ohio Medical University (NEOMED), the Office of the Registrar is considered the official custodian for student academic records, and Student Services is responsible for student health records (immunizations, drug tests, health insurance, etc.).

 What can be disclosed without a student’s consent?